Vegan Certification for Truth in Labeling Laws:

 A valid and trusted Vegan claim is a certified claim that comes from a company that has not only been transparent in giving the certification entity their ingredients, processes, and trade secrets, but forthcoming.
 A trusted Vegan claim is a claim certified Vegan by a trusted Vegan symbol with international accreditation and global trademark protection.
 Only in this case would a consumer know that this product proved its Vegan claim to an accredited third-party certification body and disclosed the needed information, ensuring the heightened level of scrutiny was applied under international accreditation standards, which current global laws do not presently require disclosure of or protect.

-Determining the Legal Standard and the Need for Certification
+Determining Vegan Label Laws and the Need for Vegan Certification

 To date, the word “Vegan” is not recognized under the law and Vegan claims are unregulated-unless certified.
 That means products can legally continue to market themselves as Vegan without clear liability.
 For example, not looking into the source ingredients to ensure the integrity of a Vegan claim, products using sugar with bone char or natural coloring made of insect juice can continue to market plant-based because the law says these source ingredients are more incidental and considered insignificant.